mattswhelan/examplerepo/README.md

 This readme is written in markdown.

-Content using &ltthese brackets&lt is variable.
+Content using &lt;these brackets> is variable.

 ## Getting Started with Git
 ### Configure Identify